-Hailing 'new revolution', political outsider Saied set to be Tunisia's president
+Hailing 'new revolution', political outsider Saied elected Tunisia's president

-TUNIS (Reuters) - Kais Saied, a political outsider who is backed by leftists and Islamists and wants to remake national politics, is set to become Tunisia’s president after his opponent conceded defeat in Sunday’s election.
+TUNIS (Reuters) - Kais Saied, a political outsider who is backed by Islamists and leftist and wants to remake national politics, won a landslide victory in Tunisia’s presidential election which he hailed as a “new revolution”.

+Saied won 73% of the votes cast in Sunday’s election, according to preliminary official results released by the electoral commission on Monday, and turnout was 55%.
+His opponent, Nabil Karoui, had already conceded defeat.

 Saied’s victory is a stinging rebuke for a governing elite that has failed to improve living standards or end corruption since the 2011 revolution in the North African country that introduced democracy and ushered in the “Arab Spring”.

-Saied, a 61-year-old retired law professor, has no political party and wants to introduce an experimental form of direct democracy.
-Supporters who celebrated in the streets after exit polls put him far ahead hailed his triumph as a revival of the revolution.
+Saied, a 61-year-old retired law professor, wants to introduce an experimental form of direct democracy.
+But he has no political party of his own and faces big challenges including high inflation and unemployment.

-Nabil Karoui, his only opponent in a run-off vote, spent much of the campaign period in detention and initially kept the door open to lodging an appeal against the results when exit polls on Sunday put Saied on more than 70% of votes.

-But Karoui conceded defeat on Monday, several hours before the official results were due to be announced.

-“I would like to congratulate you on your election to presidency,” he said, addressing Saied in a statement sent to journalists.

-Karoui, a media mogul, was detained in August pending a verdict in his trial for money laundering and tax evasion - accusations which he denies.
-He was released last Wednesday and took part in a televised debate with Saied on Friday.

-“What I have done is a new revolution,” Saied told a crowd of supporters gathering at his home in the Mnihla district on the outskirts of Tunis after his landslide victory became clear.
+“What I have done is a new revolution,” Saied told a crowd of supporters gathered at his home in the Mnihla district on the outskirts of Tunis after his landslide victory became clear.
 “I tell Tunisians that you have impressed the world.”

-Large crowds of people waving Tunisian flags and chanting many of the old songs and slogans from the 2011 uprising filled the central Habib Bourguiba Street into Monday morning.
+Large crowds of people waving Tunisian flags and chanting many of the old songs and slogans from the 2011 uprising filled the central Habib Bourguiba Street late on Sunday and celebrated into the early hours of Monday.

-Olfa Radouan, a 53-year-old woman who brought her husband and two children to celebrate Saied’s victory in Bourguiba street, said she understood that he would face big challenges.
+Olfa Radouan, a 53-year-old woman who brought her husband and two children to celebrate Saied’s victory, said she understood that he would face big challenges.

 “It will not be easy.
 He will face a complicated political situation, a very difficult economic situation, unstoppable social demands,” she said.